yehia67/documentation/wallets/0.1/hub/how-to-guides/configure-hub.md

 ## What rate of withdrawals and deposits do you expect?

-The length of time is takes to process withdrawals depends on the following options:
+The length of time it takes to process withdrawals depends on the following options:

 - [`--sweepInterval`](../references/command-line-options.md#sweepInterval)